Paulette Bourgeois: Franklin

 After the birth of her first child, Natalie, she decided to write a children's book inspired by the Season 7 episode of M*A*S*H entitled C*A*V*E, where Hawkeye Pierce admits that he is claustrophobic and refuses to go into a cave, "If I were a turtle I would be afraid of my own shell", he explained.
-After Franklin in the Dark was illustrated by Brenda Clark and published in 1986.
+Franklin in the Dark was illustrated by Brenda Clark and published in 1986.

 She is also the author of Changes in You and Me, books about adolescence, the Oma's Quilt was developed as a short film by the National Film Board of Canada, Big Sarah's Little Boots and more.
-Paulette has also written dozens of non-fiction books for children including the Amazing series, the In My Neighbourhood series, The Sun, and The Moon.
-She has been a columnist for Homemaker's Magazine, written for Canadian Living, Chatelaine and Today's Parent and she provided the concept and initial research for "The Bee Talker" which aired on CBC TV's The Nature of Things.
+Paulette has also written dozens of non-fiction books for children, including the Amazing series, the In My Neighbourhood series, The Sun, and The Moon.
+She has been a columnist for Homemaker's Magazine, written for Canadian Living, Chatelaine and Today's Parent.
+She provided the concept and initial research for "The Bee Talker" which aired on CBC TV's The Nature of Things.
 She has written three episodes of the TV documentary series, Creepy Canada, and has just finished the script for a full-length feature film, Loving Mrs. Twiggy.

 The Canadian Association of Occupational Therapists asked Bourgeois to write a picture book explaining the work of occupational therapists.
 You, Me and My OT was published in 2009.
 It tells the story of Emma, a feisty young girl with cerebral palsy who participates in everyday classroom occupations.

 She has two grown-up children, Natalie and Gordon and lives in Toronto, Ontario.